-Associate Professor Leah Brennan led the design of a national survey measuring attitudes towards and experiences of weight stigma in Australia.
-The survey was commissioned in connection with the documentary entitled What does Australia really think about obesity? which aired on television network SBS on 1 September 2021.
+The survey, commissioned in connection with the SBS television documentary entitled What does Australia really think about Obesity?, found that although many people hold negative views of obesity, three quarters of Australians would stand up for someone being shamed because of their weight.
 The project team included Dr Xochitl de la Piedad Garcia (Australian Catholic University) and Annemarie Hindle (La Trobe University).

-The online survey was completed by 2002 Australian adults.
-The survey was undertaken between February 2021 and March 2021.The sample is representative of the Australian adult population.
-50.4% of respondents reported that they were male, 49.3% female, 0.2 non-binary and 0.1 preferred not to say.
-6% of the sample had body weights classified as underweight, 46% normal weight, 40% overweight, 8% obese.
+The online survey, completed by 2002 Australian adults specifically for the documentary, was undertaken between February 2021 and March 2021.The sample is representative of the Australian adult population.
+50.4 per cent of respondents reported that they were male, 49.3 per cent female, 0.2 per cent non-binary and 0.1 per cent preferred not to say.
+6 per cent of the sample had body weights classified as underweight, 46 percent normal weight, 40 per cent overweight, and 8 per cent obese.

 Results highlight the mixed messages we hear and hold about obesity.

-- 46% of people who identified as being obese have changed their behaviour to avoid unwanted attention because of their weight
+- 46 per cent of people who identified as being obese have changed their behaviour to avoid unwanted attention because of their weight

-- 77% agreed that obesity is the result of what people eat and how much they exercise
+- 77 per cent agreed that obesity is the result of what people eat and how much they exercise

-- 29% said they would give up 10 years of their life to be able to effortlessly maintain my ideal weight
+- 29 per cent said they would give up 10 years of their life to be able to effortlessly maintain my ideal weight

-- 75% said that I would stand up for someone being shamed because of their weight
+- 75 per cent said that they would stand up for someone being shamed because of their weight

-- 82% agreed that it is unfair to discriminate against someone because of their weight
+- 82 per cent agreed that it is unfair to discriminate against someone because of their weight

-- 79% agreed that the media should reflect Australians in all shapes and sizes
+- 79 per cent agreed that the media should reflect Australians in all shapes and sizes